 User Mandatory Principal Name

-Ambari User a ambari
+Ambari User ^a ambari

 Ambari Smoke Test User ambari-qa

 Ambari HDFS User hdfs

 Ambari HBase User hbase

-aThis principal is used with the JAAS configuration.
-See Setup Kerberos JAAS Configuration for Ambari for more information.
+^aThis principal is used with the JAAS configuration.
+See Setting up JAAS for Ambari for more information.

 4. Once the principals are created in the database, you can extract the related keytab files for transfer to the appropriate host: